VinDuv/switch-arduino-controller/README.md

-The API allows sending button presses/stick movements on the emulated controller, to read the state of a physical button connected between the Arduino’s pins 12 and ground, and to control the Arduino’s on-board LED.
+The API allows sending button presses/stick movements on the emulated controller, to read the state of a physical button connected between the Arduino’s pins 12 and ground, and to control the Arduino’s on-board LED as well as an external buzzer.

 Pokémon Sword/Shield automation
 -------------------------------